 (1) For purposes of this rule, a "microenterprise development participant" is an individual participating in a training and education activity designed to prepare the individual for self-employment opportunities.

-(2) Gross self-employment receipts are set forth in paragraph (F)(1) of this rule.
+(2) Gross self-employment receipts are described in paragraph (F)(1) of this rule.

 (3) The following are allowable operating expenses for up to one year following the month that the participant's business starts or expands:

-(a) The provisions regarding non-allowable deductions from self-employment income, set forth in rule 5101:4-6-11 of the Administrative Code, are waived.
+(a) The provisions regarding non-allowable deductions from self-employment income, described in rule 5101:4-6-11 of the Administrative Code, are waived.
 Allowable business expenses shall not exceed seven thousand-five hundred dollars.

 (b) The purchase of capital equipment or durable goods up to five thousand dollars.